The Parole and Probation Department of the Nevada Department of Public Safety is responsible for your supervision.

 180 Winnie Lane, Carson City, NV - (775) 885-1898

 Savers Thrift Stores in Reno/Sparks has two locations offering a variety of merchandise at very reasonible prices.
 Mens and womens shirts, pants, and jackets start at $2 with nothing more than $15.
 They also have household goods, used books and children's needs.
-The Sparks and Reno locations are:
+The Reno & Sparks locations are:

 J.C.
-Penny's is a great resource for inexpensive clothing.
+Penney's is a great resource for inexpensive clothing.
 They have men's shirts and pants for under $10, with most no more than $20.
-If you have the money and want new clothing, go to Penny's in Meadowwood Mall.
+If you have the money and want new clothing, go to Penney's in the Meadowwood Mall.

 Walmart has several Reno locations and good prices for clothing, home furnishings, linens, groceries, etc. Locations are listed below:

 4855 Kietzke Lane (775) 829-8088